aboydnw/search-output/README.md

 ### Dedup and output

 Before appending, the script loads all existing URLs from the CSV into a set and skips any result already present.
-Results are appended to `/srv/search-output/data/{tool}/implementations.csv` on the shared volume.
+New results are written to the relevant data/{tool}/implementations.csv file in this repo.

 ### Sync